NovakEvgeniy/my-first-migration/issue#2-ConvertCobolToJava/README.md

 bash
 java my_first_migration.JsonGenerateExample

-💡 Conclusion
+##💡 Conclusion
 This example clearly illustrates that initial conversion often involves directly transferring the algorithm into the target language with maximum preservation of the original structure.
 Such an approach quickly produces a working prototype, which should later be refactored and improved to align with the idioms and best practices of the target language (Java).

+## Metadata
 Author: Evgeniy Novak
 Email: novakevgeniy1953@gmail.com
 Date: 03.09.2025